What is Plasminogen Deficiency?

 In all patients with plasminogen deficiency, plasma plasminogen levels are markedly reduced.1 Plasminogen is a naturally occurring protein that is synthesized by the liver and circulates in the blood.
 Activated plasminogen, known as plasmin, is an enzymatic component of the fibrinolytic system and the main enzyme involved in the lysis of clots and clearance of extravasated fibrin.2 Activated plasminogen is also involved in wound healing, cell migration, tissue remodeling, angiogenesis, and embryogenesis.3

 While ligneous conjunctivitis is the best characterized and visible lesion, congenital plasminogen deficiency is a multi-systemic disease that can also affect the ears, sinuses, tracheobronchial tree, genitourinary tract, and gingiva.
 Tracheobronchial lesions including hyper viscous secretions can result in respiratory failure.
-Hydrocephalus has also been reported in children with severe hypoplasminogenemia, apparently related to the deposition of fibrin in the cerebral ventricular system.
+Hydrocephalus, a condition related to the deposition of fibrin in the cerebral ventricular system, has also been reported in children with severe plasminogen deficiency.

 - Tefs K, Gueorguieva M, Klammt J, et al. Molecular and clinical spectrum of type I plasminogen deficiency: a series of 50 patients.
 Blood.
 2006;108(9):3021-3026.